 LIGHTING COORDINATOR

 Carol Mullins has designed lighting for several of Douglas Dunn's dances, and also a number of Mimi Gross' costumes and sets.
-She has been designing lights at the Danspace Project since 1978
+She has been designing lights at the Danspace Project since 1978.
+(BODY / SHADOW performances: Oct 2023).

 PRESS REPRESENTATIVE